highcharts/node-export-server/README.md

 - `--version`: Highcharts version to use (defaults to `latest`).
 - `--cdnUrl`: Highcharts CDN URL of scripts to be used (defaults to `https://code.highcharts.com`).
+- `--useNpm`: The flag that determines whether to use Highcharts scripts from CDN or NPM package (defaults to `false`).
 - `--forceFetch`: The flag that determines whether to refetch all scripts after each server rerun (defaults to `false`).
 - `--cachePath`: A directory path where the fetched Highcharts scripts should be placed (defaults to `.cache`).
 Since v4.0.3 can be either absolute or relative path.
 - `--coreScripts`: Highcharts core scripts to fetch (defaults to [Default JSON Config](#default-json-config)).